-The building housing the new and fully renovated Wylie Hotel was originally built in the 1920s as a hotel.
-The property will return the front historic portion of the building into a vibrant neighborhood restaurant and bar, Mrs. P’s Bar & Kitchen.
+The building housing Wylie Hotel was originally built in the 1920s.
+The property has brought back the front historic portion of the building into a vibrant neighborhood restaurant and bar, Mrs. P’s Bar & Kitchen.
 The hotel provides 111 guestrooms in the Old Fourth Ward neighborhood, steps away from Ponce City Market.